riczaman/notes-repo/docs/topics/genAI.md

    - *Chain of Thought Prompting*: Breaking a model down into smaller chunks and give reasoning.
    - Limitation of in context learning: ==**Model Context length**== (which is the number of tokens it can process)

-2. *Fine-tuning a pretrained model*: optimizinf a model on a smaller domain-specific dataset
+2. *Fine-tuning a pretrained model*: optimizing a model on a smaller domain-specific dataset
    - Benefits: a) Improve the model performance on specific tasks
    - b) Improve the model efficiency - reduce the number of tokens needed for your model to perform well on your tasks.